Himansh-u2000/QPlan/README.md

-# NexusFlow: Event and Resource Management
+# QPlan: Event and Resource Management

-NexusFlow is a modern, full-stack web application designed to streamline event and resource management.
+QPlan is a modern, full-stack web application designed to streamline event and resource management.
 It provides a seamless interface for users to view upcoming events, check resource availability, and request access to resources.
 A dedicated admin panel allows for easy management of events, resources, and user requests, all powered by a real-time database and an intelligent AI assistant.

 ## Features